leegee/Perl-Tk-Wizard/README.md

-Perl-Tk-Wizard — `Tk::Wizard` — Wizard GUI Framework
+Perl-Tk-Wizard
 ====================================================

-DESCRIPTION
+`Tk::Wizard` — a Wizard GUI framework in Perl

+Description
 -----------

 In the context of this Perl namespace, a Wizard is defined as a graphical